rahmatsobrian/newdatbrconverter/README.md

    into this folder (newdatbrconverter)

 5. Convert system.new.dat.br to system.new.dat

 Command: brotli --decompress system.new.dat.br -o system.new.dat

 Before: system.new.dat.br (500Mb)
 After/Result: system.new.dat (1,5Gb)

-6. Convert vendor.new.dat.br to vendor.new.dat
+7. Convert vendor.new.dat.br to vendor.new.dat

 Command: brotli --decompress vendor.new.dat.br -o vendor.new.dat

 Before: vendor.new.dat.br (100Mb)

 After/Result: vendor.new.dat (300Mb)

-7. Convert system.new.dat to system.img
+9. Convert system.new.dat to system.img

 Command: python sdat2img.py system.transfer.list system.new.dat system.img

 Before: system.new.dat (1,5Gb)

 After/Result: system.img (3Gb)

-8. Convert vendor.new.dat to vendor.img
+11. Convert vendor.new.dat to vendor.img

 Command: python sdat2img.py vendor.transfer.list vendor.new.dat vendor.img

 Before: vendor.new.dat (300Mb)

 After/Result: vendor.img (500Mb)

+#Done

 The main thing is, We first change system.new.dat.br to system.new.dat and then lastly we change it to system.img, same for vendor file